 This one’s a quick and pleasant read.
-It’s a pragmatic reminder of best practices when developing libraries (or any software really) from one of the developers of Qt.
-Much of it reads like common sense — avoid abbreviations, prefer specific names over general ones, choose sensible defaults — but, you know, “common sense is not so common” and all that.
+It’s a pragmatic reminder of best practices when developing libraries (or any software) from a developer of Qt.
+Much of it is common sense — avoid abbreviations, prefer specific names over general ones, choose sensible defaults — but, you know, “common sense is not so common” and all that.

 The Rise of the Citizen Developer: Assessing the Security Impact of Online App Generators

 What I find even more interesting than the security implications of this paper (which are no joke, don’t get me wrong) is the sheer number of apps created using online app generators.
 The researchers found over 250k of them (!) on Google Play.
 It brings to mind the sudden availability of powerful-yet-approachable game engines like Unity that precipitated the past decade’s explosion of quality indie games.

 Although making app development accessible to all is undoubtedly a good thing, this paper inspires little confidence about the competence of online app generators.
 Not even bothering with basics like SSL is pitiful.
 As the authors note, “a single error by an OAG potentially affects thousands of generated apps.”
 C’mon troupe, we can do better than this.

 The Morning Paper summarizes and adds insightful commentary to the paper.
 Speaking of which, The Morning Paper, which posts “an interesting / influential / important paper from the world of CS every weekday morning,” is the bomb dot com.